Katemcs44/Sending-automatic-email-for-charging-due-invoices/README.md

 # Sending-automatic-email-for-charging-due-invoices
-Creation of a program that send Sending automatic email for charging payments to customer who have due invoices.
+Creation of a program in python that send Sending automatic email for charging payments to customer who have due invoices.